ziadgit/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block will make an element take the full width of its parent element and create a newline after.
+A display inline will take its specified width and not create a new line.

 3. What are the 4 areas of the box model?

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?